-(millions) Up to 3 months Between 3 months and 12 months Between 1 and 2 years Between 2 and 5 years Over 5 years Total Trade payables and accrued liabilities \$ 0.7 \$ - \$ - \$ - \$ - \$ 0.7 Lease payments - 0.1 0.1 - - 0.2 Total \$ 0.7 \$ 0.1 \$ 0.1 \$ - \$ - \$ 0.9
+(millions) Up to 3 months Between 3 months and 12 months Between 1 and 2 years Between 2 and 5 years Over 5 years Total Trade payables and accrued liabilities \$ 2.8 \$ - \$ - \$ - \$ - \$ 2.8 Lease payments - 0.1 0.1 - - 0.2 Total \$ 2.8 \$ 0.1 \$ 0.1 \$ - \$ - \$ 3.0

-Excluded from this table is the contingent consideration as described in note 10 to the financial statements for the year ended December 31, 2020.
-An estimate of the discounted present value of this contingent consideration was determined to be \$0.9 million at December 31, 2020 (2019 - \$0.7 million).
+Excluded from this table is the contingent consideration as described in note 10 to the financial statements for the year ended December 31, 2021.
+An estimate of the discounted present value of this contingent consideration was determined to be \$0.9 million at December 31, 2021 (2020 - \$0.9 million).
 The ultimate settlement and timing of payment, if any, is currently not determined.

-As at December 31, 2020, the Company had guaranteed certain liabilities by issuing \$0.6 million (December 31, 2019 - \$0.6 million) of irrevocable standby letters of credit.
+As at December 31, 2021, the Company had guaranteed certain liabilities by issuing \$0.6 million (December 31, 2020 - \$0.6 million) of irrevocable standby letters of credit.
 These guarantees relate to future environmental rehabilitation.
 The Company backs the letters of credit with investments which have been recorded on the financial statements as restricted cash.
 The Company does not include restricted cash in its working capital when analyzing its liquidity requirements.

-The Company may pursue options to finance the further exploration, evaluation and/or development of the Star - Orion South project as it currently does not have sufficient funds to bring any of its property interests into production from its own financial resources.
+The Company may pursue options to finance further exploration, evaluation and/or development as it currently does not have sufficient funds to bring any of its property interests into production from its own financial resources.
 Financing options may include equity financing, debt financing or other means.
 Although the Company has been successful in the past in obtaining financing, there can be no assurance that the Company will be able to obtain adequate financing in the future or that the terms of such financing will be favorable.
 Failure to obtain additional financing could result in delay or indefinite postponement of further exploration, evaluation and/or development of its projects with the possible loss of such properties.

 The Company is aware, in making its going concern assessment, of material uncertainties related to events and conditions that cast significant doubt upon the Company's ability to continue as a going concern.
-At December 31, 2020, the Company had working capital of \$4.0 million and cash of \$4.8 million (excluding \$0.6 million of restricted cash), of which \$4.1 million is committed to be spent on qualifying expenditures.
-The ability of the Company to continue as a going concern and fund general and administrative expenses in an orderly manner will require further equity issuances or other forms of financings in 2021 (such as the \$2.0 million equity financing completed by the Company in January 2021) and beyond.
+At December 31, 2021, the Company had a working capital deficit of \$1.6 million and cash of \$1.3 million (excluding \$0.6).

+million of restricted cash), of which \$1.0 million is committed to be spent on qualifying expenditures by December 31, 2022.
+The ability of the Company to continue as a going concern and fund general and administrative expenses in an orderly manner will require further equity issuances or other forms of financings in 2022 and beyond.
 In March 2020, the World Health Organization declared a global pandemic related to the novel coronavirus known as COVID-19.
 The duration and magnitude of the impact on the economy and equity markets are not known at this time.
 An extended disruption to equity markets may affect the Company's ability to obtain additional financing.
 There is no assurance that the Company will be successful in obtaining required financing at an acceptable cost as and when needed or at all.
 Failure to obtain additional financing on a timely basis may cause the Company to postpone exploration and/or evaluation plans, forfeit rights in its properties or reduce or terminate its operations.
 The Company is assessing opportunities to address the issue of liquidity.